Are Somatic Cells Haploid or Diploid?

 The Importance of Genetic Stability

 Maintaining genetic stability in somatic cells is crucial for the proper functioning of the organism.
 Errors in DNA replication or repair can lead to mutations, which may result in diseases such as cancer.
-So, cells have evolved various mechanisms to ensure the integrity of their DNA, including proofreading and repair enzymes.
+That's why, cells have evolved various mechanisms to ensure the integrity of their DNA, including proofreading and repair enzymes.

 Conclusion